sjbennett123/polarlarp/content/npc_recruiting.md

 **Confirmed people get a call the day of the event.**

- - Send a shirt.
+ - Send
+   - Merch
+   - Writeup book

  - Send a link to the website with writeups.
- - Send writeup book if they want one.
  - Keep up the excitement.
 It only counts when they are there at the site.
 No investment means it's easy to flake.

 ## Maybe